milanmarks/DATA130004.01_computational_statistics/README.md

-# DATA130004.01_computational_statistics
+# DATA130004.01 Computational Statistics
-This is the backup for materials in DATA130004.01 Computational Statistics in fall 2021, Fudan University taught by Nan Zhang.
+This repository contains homework and a brief summary for DATA130004.01, Computational Statistics in fall 2021, Fudan University taught by Prof. Nan Zhang.
-Textbook is statistical computing with r by Maria L. Rizzo.
+Textbook is statistical computing with R by Maria L. Rizzo.

-You can find my summary in the repository, or you might prefer the [html version](https://milanmarks.github.io/files/2022-1-19-Summary-of-statComp.html).
+A html version of the summary can be found at [html version](https://milanmarks.github.io/files/2022-1-19-Summary-of-statComp.html).

 content include：
 -  generate random variables